chaeyoon-jang/chaeyun-plms/README.md

 # Pretrained Language Models (PLMs) Baseline
 This repository contains the code for fine-tuning any PLMs provided by HuggingFace on Benchmark tasks.

-<b>Note: the baselines provided in this repository aim to contribute to the research on generalization by exploring the loss surfaces of PLMs.
-Accordingly, [stochastic weight averaging (SWA)](https://arxiv.org/abs/1803.05407) and [sharpness aware minimization (SAM)](https://arxiv.org/abs/2010.01412) optimization methods are additionally provided.</b>
+<b>Note:</b> the baselines provided in this repository aim to contribute to the research on generalization by exploring the loss surfaces of PLMs.
+Accordingly, [stochastic weight averaging (SWA)](https://arxiv.org/abs/1803.05407) and [sharpness aware minimization (SAM)](https://arxiv.org/abs/2010.01412) are also provided as optimization methods.

 # Dependencies
 * [PyTorch](http://pytorch.org/)